yie1d/pydoll/docs/en/deep-dive/network/socks-proxies.md

 **Why "SOCKet Secure"?**

-Despite the name, SOCKS itself provides **no encryption**—"Secure" refers to its ability to traverse firewalls securely (from an access control perspective), not cryptographic security.
+Despite the name, SOCKS itself provides **no encryption**.
+"Secure" refers to its ability to traverse firewalls securely (from an access control perspective), not cryptographic security.
 For encryption, you must layer TLS/SSL on top of SOCKS, or use it within an encrypted tunnel (SSH, VPN).

 !!! warning "SOCKS Does NOT Encrypt"
     A common misconception: **SOCKS ≠ Encryption**.
 SOCKS is a **proxying protocol**, not an encryption protocol.
-It forwards packets transparently without modification—including unencrypted HTTP traffic.
+It forwards packets transparently without modification, including unencrypted HTTP traffic.

     For secure communication, combine SOCKS with:

     - **TLS/HTTPS** for web traffic
     - **SSH** for tunnel encryption
     - **VPN** for full traffic encryption